 (PS- fifty is an overrated number.
 Yes, it’s half of 100, whoopty-do.
 But how do you structure a World Cup with fifty teams?)

-I hope this has done a little to inform any non-autistics reading this. 🙂
+I hope this has done a little to inform any non-autistic people reading this.
+And if you want to join our Facebook community, please feel free to.

 Picture credits (where known):